-The Sixth Form has a well-resourced study area, which is open for student use before, during and after their time in Sixth Form.
+The Sixth Form has a well-resourced study area, which is open for student use before, during and after the school day.
 Advice and guidance take place in small groups or on a one-to-one basis with the tutor throughout the year.
-Individual appointments to see a member of the Adviza staff can be made through the school and can often help students to build up an idea of what their next steps might be after education.
-The school also offers a "Careers" email service that identifies Apprenticeship opportunities, jobs in the local area and suitable work experience opportunities.
-Mrs Hawkins, who leads on careers, works closely with the 6th Form team and students, particularly in identifying and arranging work experience placements in liaison with EBP.
+Mrs Hawkins, who leads on careers, works closely with the 6th Form team and students, particularly in identifying and arranging work experience placements in liaison with EBP, along with apprenticeships and other opportunities.